-This written assignment is worth 100 points.
-It is due on Wednesday, February 22nd, 2:00pm - hard copy submitted in class and electronic copy submitted on Canvas.
-Absolutely NO late essays will be accepted.
+This written assignment is worth 120 points.
+It is due on Thursday, May 9, 12:00pm (noon) - hard copy submitted in class and electronic copy submitted on Canvas as a VeriCite assignment.
+Late essays will be penalized 10 points per day out of respect for students who complete this assignment on time.
 Refer to the specific handout about this assignment for more details.
 Please take advantage of Academic Learning Services (PLC 68; 346-3226), which offers free workshops and drop-in tutoring for writing.